brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 2. Navigate to your user account's home folder in **Users**.
 For example, if you entered **John Doe** as your account name when you set up the Mac initially, there should be a **John Doe** folder within **Users**.
 3. Navigate to that folder's **Downloads** folder.
 (If there's not already a **Downloads** folder there, create one.)
 4. In this **Downloads** folder, create two new empty folders:
 	 —  One called **1-Desktop**.
 	 —  One called **2-Documents**.
 5. Drag (don't copy) to the **1-Desktop** folder all content you may have on the Mac desktop.
-This, of course, does **not** include any drive icons that are on the desktop—just files and aliases.
+This, of course, does **not** include any drive icons that are on the desktop — just files and aliases.
 	You'll get a warning message about this content's no longer being available on your other iCloud-linked devices.
 Click the button that indicates you **do** want to move the content out of iCloud Drive.
 6. Open a separate Finder window and navigate to the **Documents** folder in your **iCloud Drive** folder.
 7. Select **everything** in that **Documents** folder.

 **Note:** Well, *almost* everything.
-I suggest being careful about any folder that is identified in the **List** view as an "App Library" (often possessing an app's logo on the folder icon in the default **Icons** view)---one notable example of which, in my case, is [iA Writer](https://ia.net/writer).
+I suggest being careful about any folder that is identified in the **List** view as an "App Library" (often possessing an app's logo on the folder icon in the default **Icons** view) --- one notable example of which, in my case, is [iA Writer](https://ia.net/writer).
 Leave folders of that type in the **iCloud Drive** folder's **Documents** folder.
 While you *can* move those items if you wish, just be forewarned that either the current app or its future versions might have a problem with the different location.
 {.yellowBox}

 8. Drag it all to the **2-Documents** folder.